boostercloud/booster/docs/README.md

 ### Why use Booster

 What does Booster boost?
 Your team’s productivity.
-Not just because it makes you work faster, but because it makes you worry about fewer buttons and switches.
+Not just because it helps you work faster, but because it makes you worry about fewer buttons and switches.
 We aim to solve major productivity sinks for developers like designing the right cloud infrastructure, writing APIs or dealing with ORMs.

 Booster will fit like a glove in applications that are naturally event-driven like commerce applications (retail, e-commerce, omnichannel applications, warehouse management, etc.), business applications or communication systems, but it's a general-purpose framework that has several advantages over other solutions: